uf-reef-avl/multilauncher/README.md

     "no make" is the default option and does not perform a catkin make or build operation.

 6. When all the packages are ready to be transferred to the remote robots, click the "Transfer Files" button.
-    This will either bring up the PasswordWindow for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the PasswordWindow and go straight into starting the
-    LaunchWindow.

--Please refer to the section Passwords and Using RSA Keys for more detailed information on the PasswordWindow and RSA checkbox.

-    Warning!: Closing the LaunchWindow before all threads have finished terminates the running threads.

-**Update ROS MASTER URI IP in the ~/.bashrc on the Remote Robots:** <a name="Update ROS MASTER URI IP in the bashrc on the Remote Robots"/>

--From the MainWindow and after successfully pinging the listed robots, click the "Update .bashrc" button.
-    This will either bring up the PasswordWindow for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the PasswordWindow and go straight into starting the LaunchWindow.
+    This will either bring up the Password Window for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the Password Window and go straight into starting the
+    Launch Window.

--Please refer to the section Passwords and Using RSA Keys for more detailed information on the PasswordWindow and RSA checkbox.
+-Please refer to the section Passwords and Using RSA Keys for more detailed information on the Password Window and RSA checkbox.

-    Warning!: Closing the LaunchWindow before all threads have finished terminates the running threads.
+    Warning!: Closing the Launch Window before all threads have finished terminates the running threads.

 **Command Editor** <a name="Command Editor"/>

 **Preparing Commands for Robots:** <a name="Preparing Commands for Robots"/>

--From the MainWindow and after successfully pinging the listed robots, the tabbed section of the Command will display
+-From the Main Window and after successfully pinging the listed robots, the tabbed section of the Command will display
     one tab per listed robot type from the "Robot's Type/Configuration" column.

 -Within each tab is a textfield that can be edited manually and is used to send a series of commands to the remote robots.